mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 *Economy of Scale*, in the context of the cloud, means that the cloud provider has the benefit of buying in bulk to reduce costs per unit.
 A small company can then indirectly benefit from this effect by becoming a customer of the cloud provider.

-*CapEx* - own infrastructure, with a big initial investment.
+*CapEx* - capital expenditure for own infrastructure, with a big initial investment.
 Value lowers over time.
 Tax deduction extends over a longer time (varies).

 *OpEx* - operational expenditure for "rented" infrastructure, which is easier to compare to revenue on an annual basis to judge the value of those expenses.
 Tax deduction is possible within the same year because you are paying every month.
 The cloud can help you focus on OpEx instead of CapEx.

+When moving from on-premises to the cloud, some responsibilities will shift to Microsoft.
+Cloud providers operate under a *Shared Responsibility model:* responsibility is divided between the provider and the customer, where the provider handles the security of the cloud while the customer handles security *inside* their part of the cloud.

 #### Cloud Models